modelica/ModelicaConference2021/abstracts/abstract_6B_4.md

-Decarbonization of Industrial Energy Systems: A Case Study of Printed Circuit Board manufacturing
+## Decarbonization of Industrial Energy Systems: A Case Study of Printed Circuit Board manufacturing

-Carles Ribas Tugores1 Gerald Birngruber2 Jürgen Fluch1 Angelika Swatek3 Gerald Schweiger2
+**Carles Ribas Tugores, Gerald Birngruber, Jürgen Fluch, Angelika Swatek, Gerald Schweiger**

 Abstract

 Decarbonization of industry is a key challenge to achieve the Paris climate goals.
 Digitalization of the industry is a cornerstone of this journey.
 In this paper we present